AsiaWi/snap-it-up-frontend/README.md

 ![ADVERT_VIEW_FROM_LISTVIEW_SMALL_SCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706209273/ADVERT_VIEW_FROM_LISTVIEW_SMALL_SCREENS_e3bayl.png)

-- This is in regards to being able to see some of the adverts details straight away with the aim of not having to click to detail view.
+- The advert view is the same from Home page as well as from Advert Detail View, the Advert Detail view page includes extra information but the advert looks the same.
+This means that users can see as much as possible about an item on sale to catch their interest so thet they can make decidon to click to detail view or keep scrolling through the list view.
 User can see :

   - title (optional)
   - sellers avatar and name